-Awasi is more than just a hotel – it's a luxury adventure experience the allows you to you discover the wild, untamed beauty of Patagonia on your own terms.
+Awasi is more than just a hotel – it's a luxury adventure experience that allows you to discover the wild, untamed beauty of Patagonia on your own terms.

-Sometimes while traveling you get the chance to experience something really amazing.
-Something that is different than anything you've ever experienced before.
-Something that just takes your breath away.
-For sure, travel exposes you to new experiences in different parts of the world, but even for the most worldly travelers, it's a very rare occasion when you get completely blown away by a place.
-We had one of those moments at the Awasi hotel in Patagonia.
+Sometimes while traveling you get the chance to experience something really amazing, different than anything you've ever experienced before that just takes your breath away.
+For sure, travel exposes you to new experiences in different parts of the world.
+But it is difficult to surprise the worldliest travelers.
+However, we were blow away by the Awasi hotel in Patagonia.

-Part of magic of Awasi is its location – sitting deep in the heart of Patagonia – hours from any town, surrounded only by stunning natural beauty.
+Part of the magic of Awasi is its location – sitting deep in the heart of Patagonia – hours from any town, surrounded only by stunning, natural beauty.
 But there is more to it than that.
-It's the experience of simply being somewhere so remote yet so luxurious.
-It's the unique architecture that fits perfectly into its' surroundings.
-It's the food; which is as good as any dish you'll find in London, or New York.
+It's the experience of simply being somewhere so remote yet so lavish that sets Patagonia apart from other luxury resorts.
+It's the unique architecture that fits perfectly into its surroundings.
+It's the food, which is as good as any dish you'll find in London or New York.
 And it's the personalized service you'll receive, where you'll feel that anything you could ask for is possible.
 We went to Awasi with high expectations, and yet, we still found ourselves overwhelmed by the experience.

 A Customized Patagonia Experience

 One of the most distinct features of Awasi is that no two guests have the same experience on the property.
 Everything about your stay is customized to you.
 Want to ride horses along the river?
 No problem.
 Fancy a traditional cookout with some local gauchos?
 It can be arranged.
 Ready to hike deep into the most remote corners of Torres del Paine?
-You're guide will be waiting for you.
-This "everything is possible" attitude is not only what sets Awasi apart from other resorts in Patagonia –but even make it unique amongst resort worldwide.
+Your guide will be waiting for you.
+This "everything is possible" attitude is not only what sets Awasi apart from other resorts in Patagonia, but makes it unique among resorts worldwide.

-Every guest at Awasi is provided with a private guide and a private SUV.
+Awasi provides every guest with a private guide and SUV.
 This means that you have complete freedom to explore whatever you want, whenever you want.
 Your guide will plan your days with you alone, and they will happily accommodate your desires and requests.
-The hotel is all inclusive, so you don’t have to factor in costs when making your plans – all you need to do is decide what you want to do with your experience.
+The hotel is all-inclusive, so you don’t have to factor in costs when making your plans – all you need to do is decide what you want to do with your experience.

-Our guide, Jose-Thomas, was able to craft for us the perfect 4 day itinerary.
-When we first met him, we mentioned that we also wanted to ride horses, a lot of horses.
-And that while we really wanted to "see" Patagonia, we did not want to spend hours and hours hiking to do it.
+Our guide, Jose-Thomas, was able to craft the perfect 4-day itinerary for us.
+When we first met him, we mentioned that we hoped to ride horses, a lot of horses, and that while we really wanted to see Patagonia, we did not want to spend hours and hours hiking to do it.
 With this, he simply smiled, and immediately started providing ideas for how he could make sure that we experienced the beauty of this remote corner of South America – on our terms.

 Awasi is An Architectural Gem